Spending the Summer With A Toddler

 I don't go out to work.
 I have only the vaguest idea of the day and the date at any given time.
 I feel a need to fill our days with as little pressure and structure and timetabling as I can get away with.

 I'm lucky.
-Matilda and I have had a summer.
+MM and I have had a summer.
 A proper summer (despite the weather).

 I mean a proper summer like I had when I was a kid: long, aimless days outdoors.
 Occasional visits from grandparents.
 Picking wild berries.
 Putting our feet up and reading books.
 Running around the garden.